 When it comes to CBD products, you can find brands touting all sorts of claims, but we always encourage you to be skeptical and do your own research.

 While some studies may indicate that CBD can have an impact on more serious health conditions, they may also be testing CBD intakes that far exceed what you typically find in most ingestible products.
 Just something to keep in mind.

 So, how can taking CBD help?

 We know our bodies naturally produce cannabinoids to help maintain balance and regulate different bodily functions.
 So, you may be wondering, why do I need to take something my body already creates on its own?

 You can think of it like taking supplements.
 Your body makes certain nutrients on its own but those amounts can be impacted from internal imbalances and other external stressors that come from everyday life.

-Taking hemp-derived CBD as part of your everyday routine can help support some of those imbalances and provide a sense of enhanced wellbeing for your body and mind.* If you’re thinking about trying CBD for the first time, we always recommend consulting with your healthcare provider who can offer advice based on your individual health and wellness goals.
+Taking hemp oil and other CBD products as part of your everyday routine can help support some of those imbalances and provide a sense of enhanced wellbeing for your body and mind.*

 Not sure where to start?
 Check out our blog: Tips for adding hemp CBD to your wellness routine.